South Asian literature

-History of South Asian literature
+History

-South Asian literature has a long history, having some of the oldest recorded pieces of literature, dating back to the later stages of the Bronze Age.
-Transmitted in Sanskrit, ‘Rig veda’, is an ancient and sacred collection of Hindu texts.
-Rig Veda was originally composed between 1500 BCE and 1200 BCE, composed in Sanskrit, Rig Veda was created by Indo-Aryan tribes that were travelling from modern Afghanistan to Northern India.
-When migrating, these Indo-Arayan tribes encountered the aboriginal nations of South Asia, these tribes had their own languages and their own literature, some of these languages understood to be of Dravidian origin and other languages called Munda.
-Literature was not written down but it was transmitted verbally in these times, the first evidence of written language in South Asia was in Prakrit in the 3rd century BCE.
+South Asian literature has a long history, having some of the oldest recorded pieces of literature, dating back to the later stages of the Bronze Age in India.
+Transmitted in Sanskrit, Rig veda is an ancient and sacred collection of Hindu texts originally composed between 1500 BCE and 1200 BCE by Indo-Aryan tribes that were migrating from modern Afghanistan to northern India.
+When migrating, these Indo-Aryan tribes encountered the aboriginal nations of the subcontinent who had their own languages and literature; some of these languages are thought to be of Dravidian origin and other languages belonged to Munda.
+Literature was not written down but it was transmitted verbally in these times.
+The first evidence of written language in the region was in Prakrit in the 3rd century BCE.
 These were the religious Ashokan edicts that were inscribed on pillars.
 The Aboriginal tribes had their own forms of literature, though, due to language only being communicated verbally for a long period of time, many ancient pieces of literature were lost.

 Punjabi literature developed later than most as the first writings of Punjabi was only written in 1324, written by Amir Khusro through a war ballad of the battle between Tughlaq and Khurso.
 Though the first identifiable Punjabi was written in the 16th century, known as Janam-Sakhi, it is written by Bhai Bala, and is intended to be a biography of his companion Guru Nanak.
 From then on, Punjabi literature expanded significantly, though literacy in these times was very uncommon and only the noble born were able to have a significant hold on language.
 This depended on those individuals' social status and caste.
-In the 17th century, a writer known as Abdullah, created a work called Bara Anva.
+In the 17th century, a writer known as Abdullah Lahori, composed a work called Bāra Anva.
 This work was a disquisition on Islam, and because of this many Sufi works of literature were composed.
-Poets such as Bulleh Shah, Farid Shakarganj and Shah Hussain were Sufi poets whereby many of their ideas were a significant stimulus to Punjabi literature during the mediaeval periods.
+Poets such as Bulleh Shah, Baba Farid and Shah Hussain were Sufi poets whereby many of their ideas were a significant stimulus to Punjabi literature during the mediaeval periods.